cybertheory/UpSkill/wiki/chess/center_capture.md

 ## Why should I do it?

-Capturing the center early or vying for its dominance, either gives you or denies the opponent complete control of the board.
+Capturing the center early or vying for its dominance, either gives you or denies the opponent more control of the board.

 If you are not doing it or aren't aiming to do it, you will be at a disadvantage.

 ## Citations